You come to Italy thinking it will be a trip. You leave knowing it was a beginning

-Veneto Italy is the home region of my family, join me, Maria, in exploring this region...
+Veneto, is the home region of my family.
+Join me, Maria, in exploring this region...

-Apart from Venice, Verona, and Lake Garda this is a region that remains largely undiscovered by the tourist masses.
+Apart from a few corners, namely Venice, Verona, and Lake Garda, this is a region that remains largely undiscovered by the tourist masses.

-In a way, the Veneto is Italy in one region.
-Much that is wonderful about Italy is packed into one easily visited corner: mountains, coastlines, ancient cities, lakes, vineyards, and hilltop villages.
+In a way, the Veneto is all of Italy in one region; many rate it as the loveliest region in all of Italy—better even than Tuscany.
+Much that is wonderful about Italy is packed into one easily visited destination: mountains, coastlines, ancient cities, lakes, vineyards, and hilltop villages.
 Don't have time to see all of Italy?
-Don't worry, just vist the Veneto and you'll get a pretty good taste of the best of Italy rolled into one small package.
+Don't worry, just visit the Veneto and you'll get a pretty good taste of the best of Italy rolled into one small package.

-The foothills of the Alps (Dolomites) are where my family is from, and this area is rich in wonderful villages, picturesque hill towns, and world-renowned vineyards.
-Most of my family lives in a little place called Piovene Rocchette or in the nearby village of Santorso, neither is on any tourist route, but both are pleasant towns to spend a morning in.
+Well, where else but the foothills of the Alps (Dolomites), where my family is from, an area rich in wonderful villages, picturesque hill towns, and world-renowned vineyards.
+Most of my family lives in a little place called Piovene Rocchette or in the nearby village of Santorso; neither is on any tourist route, but both are pleasant towns to spend a morning in.

 Let's start our exploration.
 If you get lost at any time, click here to view our map page.

 P.S.
-Lake Garda, Verona and Venice have there own dedicated sections.
+Lake Garda, Verona, and Venice have their own dedicated sections.
 Click the links to visit them.

 Vicenza is marvelous, though I am naturally a little biased.
 Vicenza is a very pleasant place to base yourself while exploring the Veneto.
 Designated a UNESCO World Heritage Site, it is well worth spending a few days in and around the town exploring the Palladian Villas for which it is globally famous.